-A typical display system consists of a Windows[®] based personal computer (PC) running Venus[®] 1500 software and one or more displays.
-The displays are offered as single-face units, which are single-
+A typical display system consists of a Windows® based personal computer (PC) running Venus® 1500 software and one or more displays.
+The displays are offered as single-face units, which are single-sided stand-alone displays.
+They can become double-faced by mounting them back-to-back with a second unit.

-The Venus 1500 controller is a software package that runs under Windows 98, ME or NT[®] 4.0 or 2000 operating systems on an IBM[®]-compatible computer.
+The Venus 1500 controller is a software package that runs under Windows 9x/NT® operating systems on an IBM®-compatible computer.
 Refer to the Venus 1500 controller operator's manual for installation and operation of the Venus 1500 controller editing station.